Collaborating with the Center for Community Engagement

 The Center for Community Engagement can assist you in connecting with various programs and departments in the university.

-Rather than relying upon specific labels like ‘service learning’ versus ‘internship’ or ‘fieldwork’ it’s important to consider the function of the student’s experience, and the partnership or role within the community.
-In this handbook, you will find the term ‘service learning’ used throughout.
+Rather than relying upon specific labels like ‘community-based learning’ versus ‘internship’ or ‘fieldwork’ it’s important to consider the function of the student’s experience, and the partnership or role within the community.
+In this handbook, you will find the term ‘community-based learning’ used throughout.
 This can refer to a variety of off campus learning experiences and activities that students engage in that contribute to the public good.
 The recommendations and requirements in this handbook are meant to apply to this variety of off campus learning activities that contribute to the public good, i.e. community engagement.

 - Community Engagement: Is an umbrella term that encompasses the variety of ways the campus collaborates with the community to strengthen and improve the quality of life in communities, that is, contribute to the public good.

-- Internships: From Executive Order 1064, “It is an off-campus activity designed to serve educational purposes by offering experience in a service learning, business, non-profit, or government setting.
+- Internships: From Executive Order 1064, “It is an off-campus activity designed to serve educational purposes by offering experience in a community-based learning, business, non-profit, or government setting.
 For the purpose of this executive order ‘internship’ does not include teacher preparation placements or clinical placements such as for nursing, counseling, physical therapy or occupational therapy.”

 - Fieldwork courses (also called Field Instruction or Field Practicum) place students in supervised community-based learning experiences.
 Fieldwork courses are traditionally strongly connected to discipline learning, required in sequential courses for a major, require discipline-specific expertise and a large number of hours.